factsmission/dcat-ap-ch-shacl/README.md

     shaclvalidate -shapesfile ech-0200.shacl.ttl -datafile .\examples\minimal.valid.ttl

+The example isn't strictly minimal as omitting `dcat:themeTaxonomy` would only resul in a warning.

 ## References

 This project is similar an partially based on the [EU DCAT-AP SHACL constraint definitions](https://github.com/SEMICeu/dcat-ap_shacl).